DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/Dodge.md

 ### Dodge 3: Flashstep

 The player damn near teleports a longer distance in the direction of their input.
-This dodge has a much long
+This dodge has a much longer travel distance, but the duration of the dodge is shorter than that of the twirl